Skip to main contentAccessibility Statement

 • evidence of the action already being taken by the educational setting to meet the child or young person's SEN

-• evidence that where progress has been made, it has only been as the result of additional intervention and support over and above that which is usually provided
+• evidence that where progress has been made, it has only been as the result of additional intervention and more support than what is usually provided

 • evidence of the child or young person's physical, emotional and social development and health needs, drawing on relevant evidence from clinicians and other health professionals and what has been done to meet these by other agencies